-You can find in-network providers and see important information about them by logging onto our self-service website.
-You can search our online provider directory, for names and locations of [in-network] providers.
+You can find contracting dental providers and see important information about them by logging onto our self-service website.
+You can search our online provider directory for names and locations of contracting dental providers.

-You will not have to submit claims for treatment received from in-network providers.
-Your in-network provider will take care of that for you.
-And we will directly pay the in-network provider for what the plan owes.
+You will not have to submit claims for treatment received from contracting dental providers.
+Your contracting dental provider will take care of that for you.
+And we will directly pay the contracting dental provider for what the plan owes.